bdavis222/pypi-maker/README.md

 ### Testing

-Tests for this template project use [Python's built-in unittest framework](https://docs.python.org/3/library/unittest.html), and are stored in the `tests` folder.
-To run tests, navigate to the top level of the project's folder structure and run the following command:
+Tests for PyPI Maker use [Python's built-in unittest framework](https://docs.python.org/3/library/unittest.html), and are stored in the `tests` folder.
+To run tests, navigate to the top level of PyPI Maker's folder structure and run the following command:

 ```
 python -m unittest
 ```

+The same test framework can optionally be added to your own project: If there is not yet a folder named `tests` in the top level of your project's directory structure, then a dialog window will pop up asking if you would like to include template unit tests in your project when running `pypimaker generate`.
+Confirming this selection will create a `test` folder with individual unit tests inside, corresponding to each of the Python files in your project.
+Of course, until writing test cases within each of these test files, they won't actually test anything.

 ### Bug Reports and Feature Requests